beechovsky/elixir_phoenix_bootcamp/notes/intro_elixir.md

 For instance, we could create a file named `example.exs` and add some simple code, like `IO.puts("Hello!")`.
 Save it and in your terminal run `elixir example.exs` and you'll see the printed output.

 ### Using IEx
 Simply type `iex` into your terminal to open the REPL.
 You should see the following prompt if Elixir is installed correctly: `iex(1)>`.

-You can run any Elxir expression in IEx, including multiline expressions.
+You can run any Elixir expression in IEx, including multiline expressions.
 If you start a function, for instnace, and hit enter, IEx will look for the rest of the function, and the prompt will show ellipses instead, like so:
 ```
 iex(5)> spawn_link(fn ->
 ...(5)> send(current_process, {:hello, "hello world"})